gui11aume/neuronal_activity/README.md

 # Code Discipline 💎

+## Principles of Code Discipline

+### The XYZ problem

+A common issue in software development is known as the [XY problem](https://meta.stackexchange.com/q/66377).

+> You are trying to solve problem X, and you think solution Y would work, but instead of asking about X when you run into trouble, you ask about Y.

+The lesson to learn from the XY problem is not to focus on Y because you think that Y is the right solution.
+But there is a more subtle lesson here: you should also not focus on X because you think that X is the right problem.

+Code discipline is about addressing the XYZ problem: nobody really knows what the real problems are.

+### No Exceptions

+Fixing all the issues in a codebase is unrealistic, but the code should behave as expected all the time.
+The only principle of code discipline is that there should be no exceptions.
+Any unexpected behavior should be treated as a bug and fixed.

+## Pre-commit Hooks

 This project uses [pre-commit](https://pre-commit.com/) to enforce code discipline.
 The pre-commit hooks are configured in the `.pre-commit-config.yaml` file.
 The commit hooks should be running and up-to-date when you commit.
 If not, reinstall the dependencies with `make install-dev` or follow the instructions below.

-## Installing the Commit Hooks Manually

 Pre-commit hooks are installed automatically when you run `make install-dev`.
 If commit hooks are not functioning properly, you can manually install the commit hooks with the following commands: